 ACCOMMODATION & FACILITIES AT WAYO TREKKING FLY CAMP:

 Wayo Trekking Fly Camp adjusts its number of tents to fit the size of a group.
-All tents measure 3 by 3 metres.
+All tents measure 3 by 3 meters.
 Depending on location and routes, sometimes you’ll sleep on a bed, while at other times you’ll have a mattress only.
 Every tent has a gutter system in place, to collect rainwater for showers.
 The showers themselves are classic bucket style!
 They’re set up in separate enclosures, together with shallow-pit latrines in which waste is turned into compost.
 The camp prides itself on being very green.

 A communal tent is set up to accommodate the lounge and dining areas.
 It’s a simple arrangement, but there’s a friendly atmosphere and the food is tasty and filling!
 Meals are often enjoyed around the campfire too, which is really the heart of camp at every location – guests gather each night to talk about their safari day.